dwyl/rag-elixir-doc/README.md

 - the cross-encoder "cross-encoder/ms-marco-MiniLM-L-6-v2" along with the tokenizer "bert-base-uncased"

+We check that the models are correctly implemented in Elixir by running the code in Python.
+This is done in [#8](https://github.com/dwyl/rag-elixir-doc/discussions/8) and [#9](https://github.com/dwyl/rag-elixir-doc/discussions/9).

 ## Source of knowledge

 We firstly seed the vector database with some Github markdown pages from the Elixir documentation.